Great Depression and the Dust Bowl

 - SS.4.9.
 Explain how enforcement of a specific ruling or law changed society.

 - SS.4.11.
-Describe how scarcity requires a person to make a choice and identity costs associated with that choice.
+Describe how scarcity requires a person to make a choice and identify costs associated with that choice.

 - SS.4.13.
 Compare and contrast different ways that the government interacts with the economy.